poucotm/Verilog-Gadget/README.md

 ```

 * Verilog Gadget: Insert Header
-	- Insert header description
+	- Insert header-description from the file specified in settings
-	- Replace {DATE} with current date
+	- {DATE} will be replaced with current date
-	- Replace {YEAR} with this year
+	- {YEAR} will be replaced with this year
-	- Replace {TIME} with the time
+	- {TIME} will be replaced with current time
-	- Replace {FILE} with current file name
+	- {FILE} will be replaced with current file name
 ```
 	e.g)
 		In settings :